CoastalResilienceNetwork/tnc-network-site/README.md

 Edit the latest tagged release to give it a version number as the title -- like `1.2.3` -- and to add release notes.

+### Adding/Removing Sites

+The geography buttons are controlled by the config.json found in the tnc-network-site repo 'src' folder.
+The json requires an svg (must be requested by graphic designer), the mapping portal URL, title, and description for each geography.

+Once the json is modified, push those changes to git.

+From a remote desktop connection to the maps machine, navigate to C:\projects\TNC\dev\networksite\app and replace the config.json with the new one. dev.maps.coastalresilience.org/network will automatically be updated with your changes --> no build code is required.

+Once satisfied with dev, push the git changes to production and on maps, overwrite the config.json located at C:\projects\TNC\NetworkSite\app

+The network map is controled by the "Network" map service and must be updated to show polygons for each geography.